Happy Guy Fawkes Night!

 Truth be told, there isn’t that much to tell.
 When I wasn’t looking for rooms to rent or dragging my suitcase up and down stairs, I was just walking.
 I walked everywhere from London Bridge.
 Along the South Bank, past St. Paul’s Cathedral, around Buckingham Palace, through Kensington Gardens, Oxford Street, around Regents Park, through museums – I even tried to walk all the way to Greenwich but eventually got lost and took a bus instead.

-I was also in London for Remembrance Day, and as it was the 100th anniversary of the beginning of World War One, a lot was being done to mark the occasion.
+I was also in London for Remembrance Day, and as it was the 100th anniversary of the beginning of World War I, a lot was being done to mark the occasion.
 That included the very popular Tower Poppies and displays at the Imperial War Museum, which is a museum I would probably still be visiting regularly if I was living in the city.

 The beginning of November is apparently the beginning of the Christmas season.
 So, naturally, I got to visit a few Christmas markets before returning to Germany and visiting twenty more.